 The land associated with both facilities totals 1.02 hectares and is valued at \$365,200.
-Furniture and equipment, which includes personal protective equipment and station furniture and equipment totals \$2.92.
+Furniture and equipment, which includes personal protective equipment and station furniture and equipment totals \$2.92 million.
 Finally, the 2015 fleet totals 21 vehicles with a replacement value of \$9.59 million.

 The 2015 combined replacement value of the inventory of capital assets for Fire and Emergency Services is \$19.55 million, resulting in a ten-year historical average service level of \$355.42 per population and employment.
 The historical service level, multiplied by the ten-year net population and employment growth (10,146), results in a ten-year maximum allowable funding envelope of \$3.61 million.
-There is no required ten per cent discount and, as such, the full maximum allowable funding envelope is brought forward to the development charges calculation.
+Uncommitted excess capacity in the amount of \$299,600 is netted out and results in a discounted maximum allowable funding envelope of \$3.31 million to be carried forward to the development charges calculation.
+There is no required ten per cent discount.